tiagodeluna/study-notes/AWS/README.md

 Amazon DynamoDB provides **NoSQL** database **tables** as a service, with unlimited number of items per table, low-latency queries and scalable read/write throughput.
 Amazon DynamoDB is a good fit for structured data from the Web, Mobile and Internet of Things Apps, as well as Ad Tech and Gaming.

+Primary key:

+Primary key attributes must have the data type of string, number, or binary.
+There are two types of primary key:
+* Simple PK: partition key only.
+In this model, no two items can have the same partition key.
+* Composite PK: partition key + sort key.
+Items must have a unique combination of partition key and sort key.

+Partition keys:

+Every DynamoDB table requires a partition key -- also known as **hash attribute**.
+DynamoDB uses partition keys in an internal hash function to determine where the partition data will be stored.

+Sort keys:

+After DynamoDB uses the partition key to determine the partition data will be stored in, the sort key -- or **range attribute** -- is used to sort the data inside of that partition.

 **Elastic Beanstalk**

 Elastic Beanstalk is designed to make it easy to deploy and scale less complex (single-tier) applications.
 It takes advantage of core services such as EC2, Auto Scaling, ELB, RDS, SQL and CloudFront, to help reduce the management required for provisioning applications.